VMIAC is part of the international consumer/survivor rights movement that’s been growing since the late 1960s.

 Early consumer/survivor movement

-The early consumer/survivor movement was influenced by other civil rights activities happening at the time, plus the impact of being forcibly institutionalised, forcibly medicated, and often facing extreme kinds of abuse and harms in those institutions.
+The early consumer/survivor movement was influenced by other civil rights activities happening at the time, plus the impact of being forcibly institutionalised, forcibly medicated, and often facing extreme kinds of abuse and harm in those institutions.

 Other influences included new critical ideas about mental illness by psychiatrists Thomas Szaz and R.D.
 Laing, sociologist Erving Goffman and philosopher and social theorist Michel Foucault.